anonymous12214/P-CAFE/README.md

 - **MIMIC-III with Costs**
 - **MIMIC-III Multi-Modal Dataset**
 - **eICU Dataset**

 Navigate to the **`Dataset_Creation`** directory for instructions.

 > **Important:**
-> The MIMIC-III data itself is not provided.
-You must acquire the data independently from [MIMIC-III on PhysioNet](https://mimic.physionet.org/).
+> The MIMIC-III and eICU data are not provided.
+You must acquire the data independently from [MIMIC-III on PhysioNet](https://mimic.physionet.org/), [eICU on PhysioNet](https://physionet.org/content/eicu-crd/2.0/).

 ## **Running the Code**